deanbot/dark-sky-api/README.md

   .then(result => console.log(result));
 ```

-Retrieve the current location from the browser
+Retrieve the current location from the browser.

 ```javascript
 let position;